Join Our Team

-- Once your name is added to the contact list, Guardian Alliance Technologies will send you an email invitation requesting that you create an account.
+- When there are vacancies, Guardian Alliance Technologies will send you an email invitation requesting that you create an account.
 (Update your information if applied with a previous Guardian agency)

 - Sign in to your account, complete the PHQ questionnaire, and upload the required documents (Birth Certificate, Transcripts, DL, etc.)

 - Follow all instructions on the site and complete the PHQ questionnaire ASAP.

 - We cannot review your PHQ questionnaire (application) until it’s 100% complete.